 COVID-19 testing started for 16,000 nursing home residents, 9,000 staff already tested with 1 positive case

-SINGAPORE: The Government aims to test about 16,000 residents at nursing homes in Singapore for COVID-19 over the next few weeks, said Health Minister Gan Kim Yong on Friday (May 8), as he stressed the importance of keeping seniors safe amid the pandemic.
+SINGAPORE: The Government aims to test about 16,000 residents across 80 nursing homes in Singapore for COVID-19 over the next few weeks, said Health Minister Gan Kim Yong on Friday (May 8), as he stressed the importance of keeping seniors safe amid the pandemic.

 Testing has already been completed for 9,000 nursing home employees, with one positive case at Ren Ci nursing home in Ang Mo Kio.

-Mr Gan, co-chair of the COVID-19 multi-ministry task force, said during a press conference that more than 30 residents who could have come in contact with the employee have been tested.
+Mr Gan, co-chair of the COVID-19 multi-ministry task force, said during a press conference that more than 30 residents at Ren Ci who might have come into contact with the infected employee have been tested.
 Their results have returned negative, he said.

 READ: All residents and staff at nursing homes to be tested for COVID-19, some employees to be housed on-site or at hotels